mattgodbolt/xania/README.md

 for these.
 The default settings are stored in `mud-settings-dev.sh`, and `make start` will read this file.

 If you are doing development and launching the processes from an IDE then you prefer to configure these settings separately.
-The project includes an example VS Code `launch.json` that sets these.
+The project includes an example Visual Studio Code `launch.json` that sets these.

 - `MUD_AREA_DIR`:  Static game database files.
 - `MUD_DATA_DIR`:  The base directory of all runtime data.
 The mud uses these subdirectories: